-The RA requests the Card Manufacturer to load the Foreigner Certificates on the Electronic Identity Card.
-The Card Manufacturer delivers securely the Electronic Identity Card with the Foreigner Certificates to the LRA.
+The RA requests the Card Manufacturer to load the issued Citizen Certificates on the Electronic Identity Card.
+The Card Manufacturer delivers the Electronic Identity Card securely with the Citizen Certificates to the LRA.

 4.2 Certificate Application Processing

 The LRA acts upon a certificate application to validate an applicant's identity as foreseen in the request of the Electronic Identity Card process.
 The procedures for the validation of an applicant's identity are addressed in a dedicated document.